The Ultimate Guide Every cliff, route, tide window & parking spot — in one 24-page PDF Download the Guide

 Train Times from London

-- London Victoria → Eastbourne: 1h 38min (Southern and Thameslink, roughly every 30 min)
+• London Victoria → Eastbourne: ~1h 35min direct (Southern and Thameslink, roughly every 30 min)

 Most of the Sussex coast is inside the standard return fare zone — typically £25–45 depending on when you book and what time you travel.
 Off-peak returns are significantly cheaper than peak fares.
 Booking the night before on the Southeastern or Southern app usually finds reasonable prices.